 Over the first five years of the Watershed Watch program (2001 – 2005), 6 or 7 lakes were sampled intensively (8 times) each year at the deep points and at shoreline sites where there appeared to be possible pollution sources.
 The program was changed for 2006 with 39 lakes sampled at deep points in May and October and twice at deep points and shoreline sites June through September.

 Anyone can get involved!
 Join the group of residents on several lakes who volunteer their time and their boats each summer to provide on the water transportation for RVCA staff and a helping hand taking samples and catching bugs.
+Or watch for special times of the year where we need a little extra help with sampling.

 Want to learn more?